 The mission of the Marriage and Family Therapy (MFT) program is to provide systemically-oriented, ethical, inclusive and socially-just training that meets rigorous clinical and academic standards.
 The program trains students in modern and postmodern theories, with emphasis on critical thinking and reflective practice in an effort to develop therapists who are competent to work with diverse families, couples, and individuals throughout the lifespan in a variety of professional settings.

 We are a community of scholars who engage in collaborative dialogue to enhance students' educational experiences.
 In order to facilitate this, faculty and students maintain ongoing conversations in and out of the classroom.
 We host monthy community meetings.

-The Marriage and Family Therapy program and Appalachian State University has maintained accreditation since 1998 with the Commission on Accreditation for Marriage and Family Therapy Education of the American Association for Marriage and Family Therapy, 112 South Alfred Street, Alexandria, VA 22314-3061.
+The Marriage and Family Therapy Program at Appalachian State University is accredited by the Commission on Accreditation for Marriage and Family Therapy Education of the American Association for Marriage and Family Therapy, 112 South Alfred Street, Alexandria, VA 22314-3061.

 The MFT program is accredited by the International Accreditation Commission for Systemic Therapy Education (IACSTE)